wp-plugins/easyling-for-wp/readme.txt

 === Plugin Name ===
 Contributors: dvarga
-Tags: easyling, translation, multilanguage
-Requires at least: 3.5
+Tags: easyling, translation, multilanguage, website translation, wordpress translation, translation plugin Requires at least: 3.5
 Tested up to: 3.5
-Stable tag: 0.9.5
+Stable tag: 0.9.11
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Easyling is a Website translation tool, suitable for DIY work; or order the professional translation service from  www.easyling.com.
+Easyling is a Wordpress translation plugin, suitable for DIY work; or order the professional translation service from  www.easyling.com.

 == Description ==

-[Easyling.com](http://www.easyling.com "") is a proxy-based website translation solution.
+[Easyling.com](http://www.easyling.com/?utm_source=easyling-wp-plugin-admin&utm_medium=admin-link&utm_campaign=easyling-wp "") is a proxy-based website translation solution.
 It crawls your website, finds all the pages and texts.
 Then you can do the translation yourself using our in-context, live editing/preview/review editor, or export as an XLIFF file and do the translation in your favourite CAT tool.
-As an alternative, just leave all the work to us and [order the website translation from Easyling](http://www.easyling.com/website-owners/ "").
+As an alternative, just leave all the work to us and [order the website translation from Easyling](http://www.easyling.com/website-owners/?utm_source=easyling-wp-plugin-admin&utm_medium=admin-link&utm_campaign=easyling-wp "").

-Once the translation is done, this Easyling for Wordpress plugin does the magic: automatically downloads your translations from Easyling only once, and presents it to your visitors using domain-based or URL-based configuration, i.e.:
+Once the translation of your Wordpress is done, this Easyling for Wordpress plugin does the magic: automatically downloads your translations from Easyling only once, and presents it to your visitors using domain-based or URL-based configuration, i.e.:

 *   www.example.com for the main language